 Contact us now to schedule your free consultation and get started with recovering compensation for your injuries.

 Frequently Asked Questions About New Jersey Truck Accidents

 When you’re already worrying about deductibles and copays, about replacing your car or being out of work, you may be wary of the expense of hiring a lawyer.
 Fortunately, lawyers for personal injury matters operate on a very different payment structure than lawyers for other matters, who may charge prohibitively high hourly rates and fees.

 In a personal injury claim, your lawyer gets a percentage of the amount the firm recovers for you through a settlement, mediation, jury award, or other resolution to your claim.
 This means you won’t have to worry about paying anything upfront, and it also aligns your lawyer’s goal with your goal: to get the most money for your claim.

 Estimating the worth of your case can be a difficult task because so many factors are at play.
 First, you have to look at who was at fault and if negligence was a part of it.
-Your lawyer needs to prove the truck was liable for the accident.
+Your New Jersey truck accident lawyer needs to prove the truck was liable for the accident.
 There are different kinds of damages that will affect how much your case will be awarded.
 Types of economic damages include:

 – loss of wages

 – medical expenses